kevinfaveri/kevinfaveri/README.md

 Just kidding.

-I'm a full-cycle software engineer with 7+ years of experience.
+I'm a full-cycle software engineer with 8+ years of experience and a bachelor's degree in Computer Science.
 I've work experience in financial institutions and education companies.

 I'm also a proud open-sourceror, always publishing a new idea here at Github (the most successful ones are pinned below).

 I like to think of myself as being a full-time scientist because I'm always learning, trying, and eventually, applying, new techs.